Updated January 2022

 The less obvious reasons for failing your road test

 There are two road test mistakes that might not seem obvious but actually account for close to 20% of all driving test failures.

 11% of people fail because they disobey a traffic sign or signal.
 Running a red light is an extreme and rare case.
 Most of these fails are because of "tricky" signage: Perhaps there's a yield sign, and in a moment of confusion you do a full stop instead of yield.
 That can be an automatic fail.
 Or you roll through a stop sign.

 7% of people fail because they are going too fast or too slow.
 In fact, many of these cases are for going too slow.
 That's right.
 Many new drivers err on the side of going slow in an abundance of caution.
-Turns out driving too slow is also dangerous, since you should drive at a safe speed and with existing traffic.
+Turns out driving too slow is also dangerous since you should drive at a safe speed and with existing traffic.
 So be careful and get to know the area you're taking your driving test in.
-Many people drive slower when they are nervous too, and aren't aware how slow they're going.
+Many people drive slower when they are nervous too and aren't aware of how slow they're going.

 Summary: Prepare and practice